🐞 Disclaimer: this blog will contain tagged mentions of kink, substances, and other mature topics, enter at your own discretion <3

 Boundaries & Interactions 📌💌

-I am a fairly open book and do my best to use the most up to date information available, my dms and askbox are always open to anyone in good faith who wants to chat or ask questions (although I am a very busy wolf & can’t always reply in a timely manner).
+I am a fairly open book and do my best to use the most up to date information available, my dms and askbox are open to good faith questions and discussions.

 I do not have a DNI and really avoid discourse wherever possible.
 I stand alongside POC, Disabled, Mentally Ill, Plus Sized, and any other minority individuals & will uplift their voices before inputting my own.